MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/user-accounts/customize-properties.md

 ### To move users from one pool to another using Windows Powershell cmdlets

-1. Depending on how you run Windows PowerShell commands (that is, locally or remotely), you need to log on as a member of the correct Skype for Business Server 2015 administrative roles as follows:
+1. Depending on how you run Windows PowerShell commands (that is, locally or remotely), you need to log on as a member of the correct Skype for Business Server administrative roles as follows:

    a.
 If you are running the commands on the local machine (for example, you log on directly to a Front End Server): Log on to the computer where Skype for Business Server Management Shell is installed as a member of the RTCUniversalServerAdmins group or with the necessary user rights as described in **Delegate Setup Permissions**.

    b.
 If you are running the commands remotely on another computer (for example, you log on to your computer and run the commands remotely on a Standard Edition Front End Server): From a user account that is assigned to the CsUserAdministrator role or the CsAdministrator role, log on to any computer in your internal deployment.

-2. Start the Skype for Business Server Management Shell: Click **Start**, click **All Programs**, click **Skype for Business 2015**, and then click **Skype for Business Server Management Shell**.
+2. Start the Skype for Business Server Management Shell: Click **Start**, click **All Programs**, click **Skype for Business**, and then click **Skype for Business Server Management Shell**.

 3. To move single users, use the Move-CsUser cmdlet as follows: